 Our founding aim in 2000 was to build stronger communities through stronger community organisations.
-We have done this by creating useful online tools and capacity building education and training at a price even the smallest not-for-profit groups can afford.
+We’ve done this by creating useful online tools and capacity building education and training at a price even the smallest not-for-profit groups can afford.

-CLASSIE is a landmark initiative that enables systematic classification of Australian social sector initiatives and entities - an Australian social change dictionary.
+CLASSIE is a landmark initiative that enables systematic classification of social sector initiatives and entities – a social change dictionary.

-Using the US Foundation Center's well-respected and recently revised taxonomy as the spine of the system, the taxonomy draws on a well of knowledge contributed by a voluntary team of more than 50 subject matter experts across Australia and New Zealand.
+The taxonomy draws from the US Foundation Center’s well-respected Philanthropy Classification System, as well as a deep well of knowledge contributed by a team of more than 50 subject matter experts across Australia and New Zealand.

-CLASSIE (Classification of Social Sector Initiatives and Entities) is used to create consistency across Our Community platforms - without consistency, global insights are very difficult to extract.
+CLASSIE (Classification of Social Sector Initiatives and Entities) is used to create consistency across Our Community platforms and beyond – without consistency, global insights are very difficult to extract.